Megamjm/Comfyvn-ToolProject/docs/studio_phase7_advisory.md

 -----
 Phase 7 formalises liability gates, advisory scans, and SFW/NSFW filters.
 The new API stubs allow early integration with the studio UI while keeping the policy rules pluggable.

+See also `docs/development/advisory_modding.md` for contributor-facing guidance on scanner plugins, debug hooks, and legal acknowledgement flows.

 Subsystem Components
 --------------------
 - Core logic in `comfyvn/core/advisory.py` manages findings, resolution tracking, and log storage.